Simple subvector inference on sharp identified set in affine models: Conclusion

 \section{Conclusion}

-This paper shows that the regularization approach provides a fast way to construct both point-wise and uniform confidence sets for $\theta_{1}$ that has comparable or shorter length to those in the existing literature.
-Moreover, the confidence remain valid in some situations where the existing procedures cannot be used.
-Monte Carlo simulations show that the proposed confidence sets have good finite sample coverage properties.
+This paper demonstrated that the regularization approach provides a fast way to construct point-wise and uniform CSs for a $\theta_{1}$ that is comparable to or shorter than those of the existing literature.
+Monte Carlo simulations showed that the proposed CSs have good finite sample coverage properties.
 The computational benefits of the new approach are particularly prominent if the dimension of $\theta$ is large.
-The general framework can be extended in the number of ways to allow for overidentificaiton and joint inference.
-My approach is attractive in applications like linear model with interval-valued outcome variable and a large number of regressors and in problems with parameters represented as intersection bounds.
+The regularization framework can be extended in a number of ways to allow for overidentification and joint inference.
+The proposed approach is attractive in applications such as a linear model with an interval-valued outcome variable and a large number of regressors and in problems with parameters represented as intersection bounds.

 Focus on the affine inequalities simplifies the large sample analysis.
 However, there are many interesting applications that characterize the identified set for the structural parameters using non-linear moment conditions, in particular, among the structural models of the industrial organization \citep{pakes2015moment}.
 Analysis of such non-linear moment inequalities goes beyond the scope of the current study, but would be a promising direction of future research.

 {}